jannisgru/TFG/scripts/analysis/README.md

 The core segmentation uses DBSCAN clustering on combined NDVI and spatial features:

-1. **Feature Construction**: Each pixel gets a feature vector combining NDVI time series and spatial coordinates (x, y)
+1. **Feature Construction**: Each trace gets a feature vector combining NDVI time series and spatial coordinates (x, y)
 2. **DBSCAN Clustering**:
-   - Density-based clustering that groups pixels based on feature similarity and density
+   - Density-based clustering that groups traces based on feature similarity and density
    - Automatically determines the number of clusters based on data density
    - Can identify and filter out noise points (outliers)
    - Controlled by `eps` (maximum distance between neighbors) and `min_pts` (minimum points to form cluster)